ENCCS/gpu-programming/content/examples/cuda-hip/README.md

 module load rocm/6.0.3
 ```
 This will load the newest ROCm on LUMI.
-Now compile the code can be compiled:
+Now the code can be compiled:
 ```
 hipcc -O2 --offload-arch=gfx90a <code>.cpp
 ```